Ogury/ogury-sdk-spm/README.md

 3. We recommend that you always use the latest version
 4. Be sure to target your app's target when validating the Sdk dependency

-We recommend that you build your app once before importing our Sdk as it will allow Xcode to properlty resolve dependencies
+We recommend that you build your app once before importing our Sdk as it will allow Xcode to properly resolve dependencies

 ### From another package
 To integrate the OgurySdk into your Xcode project using Swift Package Manager: